Complementary and Alternative Therapies

 The Quackwatch website looks at the evidence and issues relating to different therapies.

-The Department of Health Therapeutic Goods Administration website has information on complementary medicines
+The Therapeutic Goods Administration website has information on complementary medicines

 The Memorial Sloan-Kettering Cancer Centre in the United States has information on specific herbs, botanicals and other products.